kheller18/data-structures-algorithms/questions/CSS.md

        ```

 48. How is margin different from padding in CSS?
-    + Margin property using which we can create space around the elements.
+    + `Margin`: property using which we can create space around the elements.
 We can also create space for borders defined at the exteriors.
 We have the following properties for defining the margin:
        + margin-top
        + margin-right
        + margin-bottom
        + margin-left
        + margin property by itself has the values as:
-         + `auto` – The browser auto-calculates the margin while we use this.
+         + `auto`: The browser auto-calculates the margin while we use this.
-         + `length` – The value of this property can be in `px`, `pt`, `cm`, `em`, etc. The values can be positive or negative.
+         + `length`: The value of this property can be in `px`, `pt`, `cm`, `em`, etc. The values can be positive or negative.
-         + `%`– We can also give percentage value as margin to the element.
+         + `%`: We can also give percentage value as margin to the element.
-         + `inherit` – Using this property, the margin properties can be inherited from the parent elements.
+         + `inherit`: the margin properties can be inherited from the parent elements.
-    + The padding property is used for generating the space around the element’s content and inside any known border.
+    + `Padding`: property is used for generating the space around the element’s content and inside any known border.
 Padding does not allow negative values.
 The padding also has sub-properties like:
        + padding-top
        + padding-right
        + padding-bottom